Rock - White Blues

 Rock was established by blues players who went pop.
 But who followed as Rock prospered?

 Van Morrison (1945-) from Belfast was hit by the American blues records his merchant seaman dad brought back from America.
 Overwhelmed by the music he moved to New York in 1967.
-He described himself as a soul singer & songwriter, but he spanned genres and influence many ... but he started in the blues ... and never left it.
+He described himself as a soul singer & songwriter, but he spanned genres and influence many ... but he started in the blues ... and never left them.

 Rod Stewart (1945-) started as a young skiffler was fascinated with R&B and Soul and became a London superstar who came to prominence in the late 1960s with The Jeff Beck Group and Ronnie Wood.
 'Truth' 1968 and a successful American tour.
 Stewart went on to phenomenal success in a solo career.

 The Who 1964, from London.
 Lead singer Roger Daltrey (1944-), guitarist Pete Townshend (1945-), bassist John Entwistle (1944-2002), 'The Ox' and crazy drummer Keith Moon (1946-78) the mad drummer who died at 31.
 Out of trad jazz and pop more than Blues.
 And this was power pop with big amplification and synthesizers ... and the 'Marshall Stack'.
 They made it with 'My Generation' 1965 ...